AmitKr1204/Smart-Assistant-for-Research-Summarization/README.md

 1. Questions are generated ONCE per document upload.
 2. You input your answers.
 3. When you hit "Submit Answers" it sends both the **same questions** and your **answers** for evaluation.
-4. OpenAI returns correctness and justifications per question.
+4. Gemini returns correctness and justifications per question.

 > ⚠️ Avoid refreshing the app after entering answers, as that resets session state.